 Yup.
 The sausage guy sings.
-Really, if you know the history of Jimmy Dean, it's more like the singing guy makes sausages.
+If you know the history of Jimmy Dean, it's more like the singing guy makes sausages.

 Television Show Host and Actor